-This page gives a state by state overview of veteran golf in Australian.
+This page gives a state by state overview of veteran golf in Australia.
 For the latest veteran golf news and events see postings in the Events/Veteran Golf category.

 VETERANS GOLF is played across Australia in a variety of formats.

-As well as regular individual competitions conducted by local golf clubs, there are also Weeks of Golf, regional, state and national events.
+As well as regular individual competitions conducted by local golf club veteran groups, there are also Weeks of Golf, regional, state and national events.

 Veterans golf events are usually open to golfers aged 55 plus who are members of a golf club affiliated with the Australian Golf Union and have a current AGU handicap.
 Ladies veteran events have similar requirements.

-Each year anl Australian Veteran Golfers Union National Championship is held in a different location.
+Each year the Australian Veteran Golfers Union conducts a National Championship that rotates around the states and territories.
 The championship is open to all veteran golfers with an official handicap and is usually conducted over three grades.
+The AVGU National Championships are a great way to see the country, play many top courses that you might otherwise never experience, and make lots of new friends.
+(And that goes for most veteran golf tournaments.)

-For individual state calenders of events, qualifying , organisational, contact and other details see the information below.
+For individual state veteran golf organisations, calenders of events, qualifying, contact and other details see the information below.

 Veterans Golf NSW